-Click on June, 5, 2018 Election, and you will find:
+Click on March 5, 2024 Election, and you will find:

-- Candidate Watch a daily update of who has filed. - Contact Candidate for those candidates who have authorized our department to do so, we will post contact information for candidates with links to websites and e-mail for easy voter and media access. - Candidate's Statements of Qualifications once they are made public, we will post the Candidate's Statement of Qualifications for those candidates who have filed one. - County Voter Information Guide contains information on local measures as well as a list of State Legislative candidates who have accepted the Proposition 34 expenditure limits. - June 5, 2018 Candidate's Handbook if one copy is not enough, you can find all of the valuable information contained in this handbook online. - Important Voter Information polling place lookup, sample ballot lookup, information on early voting, weekend voting, voting by mail, conditional voter registration, provisional voting, overseas voting, and voting at the polls. - Campaign Forms from the FPPC - Application for a vote-by-mail ballot for voters to download and mail or FAX in.
-Campaigns conducting vote-by-mail drives are still required to obtain the uniform application from our office. - Voter Registration Forms voters can go online and complete a voter registration form that will be printed with the information and mailed to the voter for a signature to then be returned to the county elections official.
+- Candidate Watch a daily update of who has filed. - Contact Candidate for those candidates who have authorized our department to do so, we will post contact information for candidates with links to websites and e-mail for easy voter and media access. - Candidate's Statements of Qualifications once they are made public, we will post the Candidate's Statement of Qualifications for those candidates who have filed one. - County Voter Information Guide contains information on local measures as well as a list of State Legislative candidates who have accepted the Proposition 34 expenditure limits. - March 5, 2024 Candidate's Handbook if one copy is not enough, you can find all of the valuable information contained in this handbook online. - Important Voter Information voting location lookup, sample ballot lookup, information on early voting, weekend voting, voting by mail, conditional voter registration, provisional voting, overseas voting, and voting in-person. - Campaign Forms from the FPPC - Voter Registration Forms voters can go online and complete a voter registration form that will be printed with the information and mailed to the voter for a signature to then be returned to the county elections official.